yegor256/blog/_posts/2014/oct/2014-10-07-stop-chatting-start-coding.md

 So, how do we resolve problems and share information?

 We use task tracking systems for that.
-When a developer has a question, he submits it as a new "ticket".
+When a developer has a question, he submits it as a new "ticket."
 The project [manager]({% pst 2015/sep/2015-09-22-micromanagement %}) then picks it up and assigns it to another developer, who is able to answer it.
 Then, the answer goes back through the tracking system or directly into